Mavuika: Critical reception

 After miHoYo released the initial trailer for Natlan, some players were dissatisfied with the characters' pale skin.
 Kenneth Shepard of Kotaku and Michael Cripe of IGN speculated that Mavuika was inspired by Māori mythology.
 The community wanted characters based on dark-skinned people to have dark skin themselves; they saw Mavuika's skin as too pale.
 Some of the game's English voice actors also expressed dissatisfaction with this, as Mavuika was not the only character this happened to.
 Polygon's Ana Diaz expressed approval for Mavuika's color scheme, and compared her to the My Little Pony character Sunset Shimmer since they share a similar color scheme.

 After Natlan and its related storyline were implemented, Mavuika's motorcycle sparked debate and received mixed reactions.
 Gai Zi of Game Base praised the motorcycle as a cultural expression that combined Natlan's technology and tradition.
-Game Daily reviewer Ah Qi similarly defended the motorcycle, arguing that given the existence of advanced technologies in the game's universe, a motorcycle was not out of place.
-He noted that the design aligns with Natlan's established aesthetic, which blends tribal motifs with modern contemporary elements.
-Qi believes that from a character creation perspective, the motorcycle perfectly showcases Mavuika's personality as a straightforward, powerful and decisive deity with a strong sense of duty and sacrifice.
-He believes that as a proud warrior, the motorcycle symbolized her passion and intensity.
-He further noted that since Genshin Impact is a fictional work, overemphasis on realism would only limit the game's creative potential.
-By contrast, Gabriela Jessica of The Nerd Stash criticized Mavuika having a motorcycle as inappropriate for her divine role, remarking that at first glance she "thought [Mavuika] was actually a tourist".
+Gabriela Jessica of The Nerd Stash criticized Mavuika having a motorcycle as inappropriate for her divine role, remarking that at first glance she "thought [Mavuika] was actually a tourist".
 Jessica argued that the motorcycle was too modern and overly realistic, whereas the machinery in Fontaine felt more in-line with a fantasy setting.
-Both Jessica and Holly Alice of Pocket Tactics compared Mavuika's clothing design to those of characters from other games, such as Zenless Zone Zero and Wuthering Waves.
+Both Jessica and Holly Alice of Pocket Tactics compared Mavuika's clothing design to those of characters from other games, such as Wuthering Waves and miHoYo's Zenless Zone Zero.
 Alice wrote "love the vibe, but save it for ZZZ's Burnice."
+Writer Holly Alice of Pocket Tactics also indicated that Mavuika resembled the character Murata Himeko from Honkai Impact 3rd, another game developed by miHoYo, in reference to one of Mavuika's predecessors who was called Murata.
+She wrote that Mavuika resembled one of Himeko's battlesuits.